akerfel/parachute-rescue/README.md

 # parachute-rescue
-This simple game was initially created in Java/Processing, and then converted to C (not present in this repostiory), to be played on an arduino with four switches.
+This simple game was initially created in Java/Processing, and then converted to C (not present in this repository), to be played on an arduino with four switches.

 In this game, the player needs to rescue parachuters with landing pads.